ibm-cloud-docs/dr-automation-powervs/genrate-estimate.md

 copyright: "2023, 2024"
 subcollection: dr-automation
 ---
-# Generating an Estimate for Power Virtual Server DR Automation
+# Generating an estimate for Power Virtual Server DR Automation

 Use the cost estimator tool to evaluate potential costs for DR Automation resources before deployment.
 This tool allows customization of configurations to align with your disaster recovery needs.

-## Use the Cost Estimator Tool For
+## Use the cost estimator tool for

 - Creating an estimate for DR automation resources
 - Saving and reviewing your estimate